wader/static-ffmpeg/README.md

 and all native ffmpeg codecs, formats, filters etc.

 See [Dockerfile](Dockerfile) for versions used.
 In general master will have the latest stable version of ffmpeg and all libraries.
-Versions are kept up to date automatically using using [bump](https://github.com/wader/bump).
+Versions are kept up to date automatically using [bump](https://github.com/wader/bump).

 ### Usage